Zena-25/MLOps-Practical-1/README.md

-# MLOps-Practical-1
+# MLOps Practical 1
-GitHub setup
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
-Zena
+Author: Zena van Summeren